peterz3/Maze-Game/Development_Log.md

 worked on creating game boundaries, implementing user control and creating walls

 # 11/30
-started working on getting maze to scale
+started working on getting maze to scale, gtting weird bug where program thinks map width is 0

 # Next week
 get maze to scale and maybe start working on maze generation algorithms